Blog

 Embracing Individuality and Courage in Design

 As members of the UX design community, we face a crucial choice.
 We can either continue down this path of standardization or choose to design with courage, embracing our individuality and idiosyncrasies.
-This involves breaking away from the safety of data-driven design and trusting our intuition and creative instincts.

 Educating and Influencing for Diverse Design Thinking

 We must educate and influence those around us, promoting diversity in our field.
 This includes advocating for design education that encourages experimentation and individual expression.
-We need to showcase the value of diverse and innovative design thinking, both in the outcomes it produces and its contribution to the field.

 Becoming the New Faces and Voices of the Industry